LarisaDandu/kitMaker_eBits/README.md

 }
 ```

-This is simple, but it is also the main link between the route and the data model.
+This hook is the bridge between the route and the data model.
 A wrong login code gives the customer an "Order not found" style screen instead of crashing.

 The teacher account menu is another small routing feature.
 It lives close to the school name on teacher pages and links back to the right places using the current `loginCode`: sign out goes to `/`, dashboard goes to `/orders/:loginCode/dashboard`, and orders goes to `/orders/:loginCode`.